Inepsa/Gilded-Convert/readme.md

 # Created by InepsaOG and shared for the VORP community

 This script is incredibly handy and we use it for literally hundreds of items on our live server.
-Provided in the CFG is a tiny snippet of what we use to give you ideas
+Provided in the CFG is a tiny snippet of what we use to give you ideas.
+Any ideas to improve the code are more than welcome!

-Feel free to edit or use any part of the script as long as you give credit where due
+Feel free to edit or use any part of the script as long as you give credit where due.

 # Requirements
 Vorp Core - Newest